-Almost 5 billion videos are watched on YouTube every day and it’s the third most visited website in the world.
-It’s the perfect medium for building brand awareness and a loyal following for your Shopify store.
+These facts say one thing: It’s the perfect medium for building brand awareness and a loyal following for your Shopify store.

-Here are five key tips on how use YouTube marketing the right way for your Shopify store.
+Here are five key tips on how to use YouTube marketing the right way for your Shopify store.

 Your channel should look and feel like an extension of your store and brand as a whole.
 Potential customers should immediately recognize your logo, color palette, and other basic branding elements.

 If you don’t post often enough, your audience will forget about you in the midst of the flood of other YouTube videos.

-It will take some trial and error to figure out when your specific audience is most likely to be free, able and eager to watch your content but a solid place to start in general is on the weekends.
+It will take some trial and error to figure out when your target audience is most likely to be free.
+But a solid place to start in general is on the weekends.

-The ultimate goal of your YouTube marketing efforts is to drive traffic to your Shopify store and make sales but that’s impossible if you don’t have an audience in the first place.
+The ultimate goal of your YouTube marketing efforts is to drive traffic to your eCommerce business and make sales.
+But that’s impossible if you don’t have an audience in the first place.

 There are two basic steps to going about this.

 First, you need to identify your target audience to figure out how to speak to them.

-Next, you need to infuse storytelling into all your videos such that viewers are able to make an emotional authentic connection with your brand instead of feeling like it is just marketing content.
+Videos that will make an emotional, authentic connection with your brand instead of feeling like it is just marketing content.

 Also remember to include subtitles in all your YouTube videos to make them more accessible to those who suffer from hearing impairment, as well as viewers who simply prefer to watch with the sound off.